shamvoke/shamvoke/src/_posts/2026-09-18-top-5-browser-extensions-i-would-actually-recommend.md

 In fact, the goal is much simpler:

 **By the end of this list, I want you to discover at least one extension that makes you wonder how you ever browsed without it.**

-Quick note: I use two browsers, each with its own set of tools.
-This list is my Chrome setup.

 And we're not doing the usual "save the best for last" thing.